A private lake community comprising Twin Lakes Road, the east side of Oscaleta Road (north of Twin Lakes Road), Orchard Drive, and North Lake Circle

 Over time some of the deeds have failed to include the covenant in subsequent transfers, although it still applies.

 One of the main elements of the covenant was the establishment of the Two Lake Club, which was the custodian of the beach property and of the roads in the Village.
 Membership in the club was a prerequisite to purchase land in the Village.
 This became problematic in several real estate negotiations, and the club bylaws were modified in the 1990s to allow a prospective buyer to become a conditional member by entering a purchase contract.

 Twin Lakes Road, Orchard Drive, and North Lake Circle were transferred to town ownership, leaving the beach area the club's reason to exist.
 In the 1960s the beach area was expanded and dredged, and several inland lots were surveyed by J. L. Wilson and Duncan Olmstead.
 The water supply was privatized with the creation of the Twin Lakes Water Works.
 Most of the inland homes were built in the 1960s.

 More information is available in the book "Lewisboro" by Maureen Koehl (part of the Images of America series), available at the South Salem Library.

-Consider joining the Three Lakes Council.
+Consider also joining the Three Lakes Council, a not for profit 501(c)3 organization.
 The Three Lakes Council is a volunteer board who works to protect Lakes Waccabuc, Oscaleta and Rippowam.
 You can access information by going to their web site: threelakescouncil.org.
 The Three Lakes Council is an independent organization and is not affiliated directly with the Two Lake Club, Inc.